Create a MicroEJ Firmware From Scratch

 Setup the MicroEJ Platform

 This step describes how to configure the MicroEJ Platform previously created.
-For more information on this topic, please refer to Platform Configuration.
+For more information on this topic, please refer to VEE Port Project Creation.

-For this tutorial, that means that the final binary is produced by invoking make in the FreeRTOS BSP.
+For this training, that means that the final binary is produced by invoking make in the FreeRTOS BSP.

 1. Install the Platform Configuration Additions by copying all the files within the content folder in the MicroEJ Platform folder.